 A beautiful-looking game that requires you to use those controls to react to events in a split-second.

 Alright, perhaps that was being a little harsh.
 Stellar Escape is a new game that comes to us on the Android Market from a small dev team called Orange Agenda.
-In the game, you play as an interstellar courier who has delivered a package that could power a planet-destroying death ray. having a moment of conscience, he grabs the power source and sprints away from his client, becoming the most wanted man in the galaxy at the same time.
+In the game, you play as an interstellar courier who has delivered a package that could power a planet-destroying death ray.
 Read More